 Why only two days in Hanoi?

 You may have noticed that I do a lot of these “two days in …” posts for big cities.
-Major cities are very rarely the most interesting places to see in a country, with the obvious exception being Europe.
+Major cities are very rarely best places to see in a country, with the obvious exception being Europe.
 The big cities in Southeast Asia are interesting enough, but most can be seen in a couple of days, allowing you more time to spend at beaches, in quiet riverside villages or hiking through jungles to waterfalls and sunset spots.
 For backpackers like me time often isn’t a huge deal, but I know most people who travel only have a week or two and want to make the most of it.
 Making the most of a trip to Vietnam means passing through the big cities quickly and spending more time in places like Hoi An, Phong Nha and Ha Giang.

 Where to go next